anshul1204/anshul1204-capstoneproject-MAT496/README.md

 [DONE] Step 1: Project Initialization & Environment Setup
 This step prepares the notebook, installs dependencies, and sets up the environment needed for the system to run.

-[TO-DO] Step 2: Secure API Configuration & System Access
+[DONE] Step 2: Secure API Configuration & System Access
 This step adds the API key configuration so the AI model can be used safely inside the notebook.

 [TO-DO] Step 3: Defining Structured Data Models for Itinerary Planning